 An exciting new addition to our programme!
 From September 2019 we are offering small ship art cruises.
 What an enriching way of exploring Scotland’s most stunning locations!
 And to celebrate this new partnership we’re offering places at introductory prices on the September 2019 trip.
-So, book your flights to Scotland and come on board 🙂 – 3 cabins left
+So, book your flights to Scotland and come on board 🙂 – Fully booked – you can register your interest for a 2020 art cruise

 We will cruise Scotland’s Great Glen in a wee ship, sailing through Loch Ness and along the incredible Caledonian Canal.
 See the wonderful autumn colours in the company of our onboard, very experienced, art tutor Anthea Gage, RSW.
 Anthea has more than 30 years’ experience teaching artists of all ages and abilities.